-FSANZ has prepared an Initial Assessment Report of Application A525, which includes the identification and discussion of the key issues.
+FSANZ has prepared an Initial Assessment Report for Application A549, which includes the identification and discussion of the key issues.

 FSANZ invites public comment on this Initial Assessment Report for the purpose of preparing an amendment to the Code for approval by the FSANZ Board.